Chronic Venous Insufficiency

-As blood pools in lower extremities, veins further swell, leading to pain, pigmentation of the skin and clots in the varicose veins (phlebitis).
-The high venous pressure in some cases can lead to nonhealing of simple breaks in the skin, which is seen as a chronic skin ulcer, usually around the ankle.
+As blood pools in lower extremities, veins further swell, leading to pain, pigmentation of the skin, and clots in the varicose veins (phlebitis).

 CVI is caused by long-term blood pressure that is higher than normal inside the leg veins.
 Phlebitis and deep vein thrombosis might lead to CVI.